Skip to content

 If your real goal is just to decide how child directory items appear in the current sidebar tree, use useChildrenCollapsed.

-useChildrenCollapsed Field Contract
+The useChildrenCollapsed Field

 Field path Type Default behavior Effect